-The City has invested funds in STAROhio during 2015.
-STAROhio is an investment pool managed by the State Treasurer's Office, which allows governments within the State to pool their funds for investment purposes.
-STAROhio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAROhio are valued at STAROhio's share price, which is the price the investment could be sold for on December 31, 2015.
+The Division has invested funds in the STAR Ohio during 2016.
+STAR Ohio is an investment pool managed by the State Treasurer's Office, which allows governments within the State to pool their funds for investment purposes.
+STAR Ohio is not registered with the SEC as an investment company, but has adopted GASB Statement No. 79 for the purpose of measuring the value of shares in STAR Ohio.
+The Division measures their investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
+The NAV per share is calculated on an amortized cost basis that provides a NAV share that approximates fair value.